emersonrp/bindcontrol/README.md

 * <i>in progress</i> - team/pet rotational selection
 * Chat binds with optional 'typing' notifier
 * Custom Binds
-    * create custom binds using PowerBinder, a flexible tool for putting together arbitrary commands into bind strings
+    * create simple binds using PowerBinder, a flexible tool for putting together arbitrary commands into bind strings
+    * buffer binds, allowing quick one-key buffing of each teammate and/or pet
 * Speed-on-Demand
     * based on [citybinder](http://sourceforge.net/projects/citybinder/) and the original Gnarly's SoD keybinds
     * supports Super Speed, Super Jump, Flight, Teleport, and Sprint powers